How to Get Rid of the "Check Engine" Light

 4. Use an OBD Code Reader

 You will need a wrench and an OBD reader.
-This reader analyzes and clears engine codes.
-To perform this method, remove the fuse panel underneath your vehicle dashboard and plug the reader into the OBD port in the fuse box.
-Once you have connected the reader, press the power switch to turn it on.
-Hold down the “Read” button on the reader and the device will scan your engine for any error codes.
-Once done analyzing, the reader will display an error code.
-Make note of the code or codes if you wish to cross check them.
+These inexpensive readers analyze and clear engine codes.
+I have used the Kobra OBD scanner with great success many times for this task (see picture).
+To perform this method, plug the reader into the OBD port of your vehicle.
+This port is usually located on the underside of the dash area just above the foot well.
+On some vehicles you'll have to remove the door on your fuse box to access this port.
+Once you have connected the reader, press the "enter" button to turn it on.
+The device will scan your engine for any error codes.
+Once done analyzing, the reader will display any error codes it finds.
+Make note of the code or codes if you wish to cross check them in the code reader's manual or online.

 Following these techniques will allow you to rid the annoying check engine light as well as allow for new problems to be displayed properly.
 Whether you choose to manually reset the on board computer by resetting the battery or by using an OBD reader, you will be able to successfully fix the error.
 You may use these techniques to fix the check engine light error as well as any other errors in the future should they present themselves.